About Moog Inc.

-Moog operates in three segments: Aircraft Controls, Space and Defense Controls, and Industrial Systems.
+Moog operates in three segments: Aircraft Controls, Industrial Systems, and Space and Defense Controls.

-Aircraft Controls, accounting for some 45% of sales, provides primary and secondary flight controls for military and commercial aircraft, including large commercial transports, supersonic fighters, multi-role military aircraft, business jets, and rotorcraft.
-Development programs in this segment include the F-35 Joint Strike Fighter, the Boeing 787 Dreamliner, the Airbus A350XWB, and the Black Hawk/Sea Hawk helicopter among others.
-Aftermarket sales account for over 25% of this segment's revenue.
+Aircraft Controls, accounting for over 40% of sales, provides primary and secondary flight controls for military and commercial aircraft, including large commercial transports, supersonic fighters, multi-role military aircraft, business jets, and rotorcraft.
+Development programs in this segment include the F-35 Joint Strike Fighter, F/A-18E/F Super Hornet, the V-22 Osprey tiltrotor and the Black Hawk UH-60/Seahawk SH-60 helicopter, while its large commercial production programs include the full line of Boeing 7-series aircraft, Airbus A320, A330 and A350XWB and a variety of business jets.
+Aftermarket sales account for some 30% of this segment's revenue.

-Industrial Systems (about a third of sales) serves markets such as industrial automation, simulation and test, energy, and medical.
-Its components products include hydraulics (servo valves and pumps, actuators, and manifold systems), slip rings, and fiber optic rotary joints used in diagnostic imaging equipment, remote vehicles, and surveillance cameras to name a few.
+Industrial Systems (about 30% of sales) serves markets such as industrial automation, simulation and test, energy, and medical.
+Its components products include hydraulics (servo valves and pumps, energy-efficient electro hydrostatic actuators, and complex hydraulic manifold systems), slip rings, and fiber optic rotary joints used in diagnostic imaging equipment, remote vehicles, and surveillance cameras to name a few.
 It also makes servomotors, generators, and infusion and enteral pumps.

-Space and Defense Controls (about 25%) mainly supplies products for satellites and space vehicles, armoured combat vehicles, launch vehicles, and tactical and strategic missiles (such as Hellfire, TOW, and Trident).
+Space and Defense Controls (more than 25%) mainly supplies products for satellites and space vehicles, armoured combat vehicles, launch vehicles, and tactical and strategic missiles (such as Hellfire, TOW, and Trident).

 New York-based Moog operates through manufacturing facilities in the US, and in Europe, Asia, and one location in South America (Costa Rica).
-The US accounts for over 60% of annual net sales.
-Germany and France collectively account for over 10%, while Japan generates over 5% of total revenue
+The US accounts for approximately 65% of annual net sales.
+Germany and France collectively account for about 10%, while Japan generates over 5% of total revenue.

 Sales and Marketing

 The company's principal customers are original equipment manufacturers (OEMs) and end-users for whom it provides aftermarket support.
 Aerospace and defense OEM customers collectively represent over 55% of sales.
 The majority of these sales are to a small number of large companies.
 Industrial OEM sales, which account for around a third of revenue, represent a wide range of global customers.

 Major aftermarket customers include the US government and commercial airlines.
 Aftermarket sales account for more than 10% of total company revenue.